|Large message bodies||Broker can handle arbitrary message size within available resources, very large messages via data

 The RabbitMQ transport requires a connection string to connect to the broker.
 See connection settings for options on how to provide the connection string.

 Routing topologies are used to control how queues, exchanges, and bindings are created on the RabbitMQ broker.
-In version 5 and above, selecting a routing topology is not specified, the transport will default to the
+In version 5 and above, selecting a routing topology is mandatory.
+For backwards compatibility, use the

 See the routing topology documentation for further details.

 - Provides native reliability and high-availability features.

-- Offers native Publish-Subscribe mechanism, therefore it doesn't require NServiceBus persistence for storing event subscriptions.
+- Offers a native publish-subscribe mechanism; therefore it doesn't require NServiceBus persistence for storing event subscriptions.

 - Wide range of supported clients allows for integrating the system with applications written in other languages using native RabbitMQ features.

-- Supports Competing consumers pattern out of the box.
+- Supports the competing consumers pattern out of the box.
 Messages are received by instances in a round-robin fashion without additional configuration.

 - Doesn't handle network partitions well; partitioning across a WAN requires using dedicated features.

-- Requires careful consideration with regards to duplicate messages, e.g. using the Outbox feature or making all endpoints idempotent.
+- Requires careful consideration for duplicate messages, e.g. using the outbox feature or making all endpoints idempotent.

 - Might require covering additional costs of commercial RabbitMQ license and support.